What Is AI-Induced Derealization?

 Fear thrives on misinformation.
 Here are common beliefs about AI-induced derealization — tap each to see the reality.

-Reality Derealization is a normal anxiety response, not a sign of psychosis or "going crazy."
+Derealization is a normal anxiety response, not a sign of psychosis or 'going crazy.'
 It's your brain's circuit breaker activating under stress.
-Up to 50% of people experience derealization at some point in their lives.
+Brief episodes are more common than most people realize — especially during periods of high stress.
 It's temporary and treatable.

-Reality The inability to distinguish some AI-generated content from human content says something about the tool's sophistication, not about reality.
+The inability to distinguish some AI-generated content from human content says something about the tool's sophistication, not about reality.
 The physical world around you — the chair you're sitting on, the air you're breathing — is exactly as real as it's always been.
-Digital media being less trustworthy doesn't change physical reality.

 The AI Identity Crisis: "What Am I Worth If AI Can Do What I Do?"

 One of the most painful aspects of AI anxiety isn't about the technology at all.
 It's about you.
-When AI can write, paint, code, compose music, diagnose diseases, and hold conversations, the question that keeps millions of people awake at night is: What makes me matter?
+When AI can write, paint, code, compose music, diagnose diseases, and hold conversations, a question that keeps many people awake at night — often disrupting sleep in ways that compound the anxiety — is: What makes me matter?
+This erosion of self-worth in the age of AI can be one of the most destabilizing triggers for derealization.
+For some, the worthlessness crystallizes into AI-related shame — the feeling not just that your skills don't matter, but that you fundamentally don't measure up.

 This is an identity crisis — closely related to AI FOMO — and it hits hardest in people whose sense of self is tightly linked to their professional skills.
 If you've spent years becoming an excellent writer, designer, programmer, or analyst — and AI can now approximate what you do — it feels like an assault on your identity, not just your job security.